-Learn about the procedures, steps, risks, and requirements for catheterization.
+Learn the procedures, steps, risks, and requirements for catheterization.

 Inserting catheters is an essential skill that is often used in medical environments by nurses.
 Not only can nurses alleviate discomfort for patients with this procedure, but they can also send the urine samples they’ve gathered for further testing.
 These tests may look for crystals, infections, blood, kidney function, muscle breakdown, and electrolytes.
 Catheters are also used to treat bladder outlet obstruction and assist patients with urinary retention issues.

 This article will focus on the art of catheterization, one of the most common yet important tasks for medical staff.
 Healthcare professionals who master this skill can help prevent infection and trauma.
 They can also contribute to higher rates of patient satisfaction.